MarioRicalde/jQuery-Condom/README.markdown

 When you write a plugin (or any portion of code for that matter), you'll usually end up passing `jQuery` objects as `attributes` to methods; breaking the jQuery way (and sweet chains).

-jQuery Condom helps you with this by granting you namespaces; which will allow you to define methods that can override other jQuery Functions **just for that scope**.
+jQuery Condom helps you with this by granting you namespaces.

+## Key Features:

+* Inside a namespace function `$(this)` will return the object that invoked it.
+* When you're on a namespace, you can override default jQuery Plugins without affecting the original functions.
+* Really small (less than 1kb)

 You can view a example of this here: [DEMO](http://jsfiddle.net/kuroir/PDNb9/9/)